UPPMAX/uppmax_intro_day_1/docs/sessions/scripts.md

     - What is a script?
     - Why would you want to use a script?
     - How to write a script?

+    Feedback questions:

+    - Why would you want to use a script?
+    - What should you not forget when writing a script?
+    - Which group of programming languages can you directly call from a script?
+      Could you give an example?

 ## Why?